ceejaysuny/Product_recommendation/README.md

    - Create a Flask API to serve recommendations.

 ## Running the Jupyter Notebook
-Open the `Recomender2_System.ipynb` file and run the cells sequentially to preprocess data, train models, and evaluate them.
+Open the `Recommender_System.ipynb` file and run the cells sequentially to preprocess data, train models, and evaluate them.

 ## Running the Flask Application
 1. Place the `index.html` file inside the `templates` folder.